- Goal 3

 Android refers to your login method as a “Screen Lock”, while iPhone and iPad call it a “Passcode”.
 It's essentially the same thing, and it can either be a PIN (all numbers) or a password or phrase.
 Android additionally allows a pattern.

-For the best device security, we recommend using a passphrase or long password, just as you've done in the previous steps.
+For the best device security, I recommend using a passphrase or long password, just as you've done in the previous steps.
 On iOS, this is called a “Custom Alphanumeric Code” and on Android, this is called a “Password.”
 In fact, these are the options Apple and Google recommend.

 Whichever you choose, to increase your security, you want this to be long, strong, and unique.
 Since a PIN is just numbers, it's a bit easier for a computer to guess it.
-So if you're opting for a PIN, we recommend you create something greater than 14 digits.
+So if you're opting for a PIN, I recommend you create something greater than 14 digits.

 If you're following along in order, this is your 5th new strong and unique password.
 Just as before, you can use Bitwarden's Password Generator site to create one.
 And you can even use this to make long random PINs.
 Just uncheck the letters and symbols under Additional Options.